Tanaka-20/2025_ia651_munaki_mudzimbasekwa/README.md

 Engineered features like effective_year and was_renovated were included to improve the predictive power and interpretability of renovation data.
 Geolocation features (latitude and longitude) were evaluated separately to assess spatial influence on pricing.

+## Process Overview
+1. Data Cleaning: Handling missing values and dropping irrelevant columns (e.g., date, street, etc.)

+2. Feature Engineering:

+o	Created price_class using quartiles (Q1, Q2, Q3) obtained from the boxplot

+o	Transformed numerical and categorical features

+o	Attempted Principal Component Analysis (PCA) to reduce dimensionality and explore potential feature combinations; however, the variance explained by the first principal components was found to be insignificant, so PCA was not used in the final analysis

+o	A comprehensive correlation heatmap revealed high correlations (e.g., sqft_living and bathrooms) and weak correlations (e.g., condition, was_renovated).
+This helped guide feature selection and engineering.

+3. Modeling (Regression Stage):

+o	Models were initially trained to predict house price as a continuous variable before converting to classification

+o	Trained Linear Regression, Random Forest Regressor, and XGBoost Regressor

+o	Each model was trained with and without geolocation features (latitude, longitude)

+o	Performance was evaluated using RMSE and R² Score

+o	Best overall performance was achieved by Linear Regression with geolocation

+o	After this regression stage, the problem was reframed as a multiclass classification task based on Q1–Q3 breakpoints

+4. Modeling (Classification Stage):

+o	Initially trained Random Forest and XGBoost classifiers before applying SMOTE or scaling

+o	Then applied SMOTE to balance class distribution

+o	Retrained models after SMOTE and scaling

+o	Best-performing classification model (Random Forest) was tested with and without geolocation features

+5. Evaluation: Classification reports and confusion matrices

+6. LIME Explanation: Model interpretability using LIME was added to explain the classification decision for individual predictions.